Series: The Amarna Age #1

 “Pharaoh is weak,” he said.
 “His health does not improve and in fact he grows increasingly feeble.
 It is time we began to make plans for his succession.”

-The air rushed from the chamber, leaving me gasping for breath.
+The air rushed from the room, leaving me gasping for breath.
 I steadied myself with a hand on the wall, leaning closer to it as if inspecting some finer detail.

 “His health has been poor since birth,” I said.
 “He has ruled for four years without this being a problem.”